 Another benefit of glycolic acid is the exfoliation of the skin that stimulates the production of collagen.
 This action accelerates the renewal of new skin cells.
 Collagen formation fills in fine lines and wrinkles, lightens dark spots and evens out your complexion.
 New skin is smoother, softer and retains a healthy glow.

-Acne Scars, Break-outs and Salicylic Acid Chemical Peels
+Acne Scars, Break-outs and Salicylic Acid Skin Peel

-As a superior treatment for an array of skin conditions, this chemical peel is ideal for treating acne scarring and will discourage further breakouts from occurring.
+As a superior treatment for an array of skin conditions, this peel is ideal for treating acne scarring and will discourage further breakouts from occurring.
 Acne is largely due to the secretion of sebum that clogs pores on the face and supports the growth of bacteria.
 Salicylic acid is fat soluble and goes deep into these pores to dissolve the sebum, kill bacteria and peel away layers of acne scars and blemishes.
+This is probably why most people struggling with acne scars and blemishes tend to opt for salicylic facial peels, when they go for facial spa services.
+These peels can also stimulate the new cell production and clean pores and follicles filled with sebum.

-When comparing chemical face peels, it is important to realize your goals and which is best for your skin condition.
-Glycolic acid chemical peels are a more desired peel for anti-aging and for those who desire an even skin tone, while salicylic acid chemical peels are a better choice for people who experience acne, blemishes or acne scarring.
-Ensure that your home chemical peel is performed safely and provides the results you desire by always following the directions.
+When comparing a face peeling treatment, it is important to realize your goals and which is best for your skin condition.
+Glycolic acid face peels are a more desired peel for anti-aging and for those who desire an even skin tone, while salicylic acid face peels are a better choice for people who experience acne, blemishes or acne scarring.
+Ensure that your home face peel is performed safely and provides the results you desire by always following the directions.